Medically reviewed on July 3, 2018

 hoarse voice, drooping eyelids;

-pain or burning when you urinate, little or no urination;
+pain or burning when you urinate, trouble emptying your bladder;

 sore throat, cough, chest tightness, shortness of breath; or